ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 ```

-The first part, `xyz`, corresponds to 'xyz.py'.
+The first part, `xyz`, is the name of 'xyz.py'.
 The second part, `:app`, refers to the Flask application instance `app` created in 'xyz.py':
 ```python
 app: Flask = ...
 ```